cback agents

 a expiration_time

 parameter set per job type.
-If a job has 'expired' e.g. run_completed + expiration_time > curent_time
+If a job has 'expired', e.g. run_completed + expiration_time > current_time

 Verify